sanchezzzhak/node-moleculer-web/readme.md

       settings: {
           // base port for server
           port: process.evn.SERVER_PORT ??
 3101,
           // on what ip to listen
           ip: process.evn.SERVER_IP ??
 '127.0.0.1',
-          // web-service registration type
+          // web-service registration strategy type for cluster
           // node (ports will be assigned +1 from the current one)
           // auto (ports will be assigned +1 from the current one if the port is free)
           portSchema: process.evn.SERVER_SCHEMA ?? 'node',
-            // if statics are not needed, just remove this parameter
+          // if statics are not needed, just remove next parameters
           publicDir: __dirname + '/../public',
+          publicIndex: 'index.html', // or false
+          staticCompress: true,      // support compresion gzip, br, deflate
+          staticLastModified: true,  // send last modified header for static files
           // list of controllers
           controllers: {
              home: HomeController
           }
       },
+      // added mixin UwsServer to current services
       mixins: [
           UwsServer
       ],